jasonchadwick/website-old/pages/qudit-pulses.md

 While exploring various qudit gates, we found that a single-ququart gate that swapped the states 2 and 3, known as the X<sub>23</sub> gate, could be performed almost as fast as a standard single-qubit NOT gate (i.e. very fast).
 Interestingly, if the ququart is thought of as an encoding of 2 qubits together, this X<sub>23</sub> gate performs a CNOT between the two encoded qubits, switching the populations of the "10" and "11" states of the ququart, since a CNOT swaps the 0 and 1 states of the target qubit when the control qubit is in state 1.

-This "internal CNOT" gate is around 10x faster than running a standard CNOT on two qubits, meaning that for certain quantum circuits, careful use of ququarts in intermediate steps could lead to improvements in **both** time (faster running circuits) and space (using fewer physical qudits, due to qudit-ququart compression).
+For a typical IBM-style transmon system, this "internal CNOT" gate is around 10x faster than running a standard CNOT on two qubits, meaning that for certain quantum circuits, careful use of ququarts in intermediate steps could lead to improvements in both time (faster-running circuits) *and* space (using fewer physical qudits, due to qudit-ququart compression).

 ### Current and future work